 Routine cleaning with detergent or a mixture of soap and water removes dirt and grime from surfaces.

 Sanitizing is a process that removes dirt and a small amount of germs.
 Items and surfaces like dishes, toys, bathrooms, and counters should be cleaned and sanitized.

-Although chemical disinfectants and sanitizers are important when it comes to controlling communicable diseases, don’t overlook the fact that they are hazardous on so many levels.
+Although chemical sanitizers are important when it comes to controlling communicable diseases, don’t overlook the fact that they are hazardous on so many levels.
 They are not dangerous for children, particularly if the products are in concentrated form.

 - Products must be stored in their original containers and in places that are inaccessible to children.

 - Diluted sanitizers in spray bottles must be labeled and stored out of reach.